 Chac-Mool Institute trains the best Spanish Instructors

-At our Spanish School all our teachers in addition to being university educated and native Spanish speakers they all have been instructed in Stephen Krashen’s Theory of Language Acquisition.
+At our Spanish School all our teachers in addition to being university educated and Spanish speakers they all have been instructed in Stephen Krashen’s Theory of Language Acquisition.
 Stephen Krashen is an expert in the field of linguistics, specializing in theories of language acquisition and development.
 Much of his research has involved the study of non-English and bilingual language acquisition.

 Our Spanish instructors are also taught the Seven Intelligences enabling the instructor to identify each student’s learning ability, so that instruction may be tailored specifically to the individual.